romainbenmansour/LeBonCoin/README.md

 2. Fragments are used to handle the UI.
 We currently only have one fragment AlbumsFragment handling the albums display
 3. No navigation was implemented as it was not necessary
-4. Usually, the viewmodel exposes a stateflow of a UI data class with all the data needed for the view which is mapped domain models for exemple but it seemed a bit too much for a small technical test.
+4. Usually, the viewmodel exposes a stateflow of a UI data class with all the data needed for the view which is mapped from use cases but it seemed a bit too much for a small technical test.
 In this case, we could have had a UIAlbumsData only containing the the imageUrl, the title and the albumId.

 # Data